Kashyab19/hbc-2023-axelar/README.md

 In today’s digital world, data is gold, and gold is money.
 Online services and applications collect vast amounts of user data through cookies, tracking mechanisms, and user accounts.
 The harvested information includes but is not limited to user demographics, browsing and purchase behavior, search queries, hardware specifics, and session information.
 This valuable data is sold and uploaded to data management platforms by both websites and data brokers.
 The data is parsed and segmented into groups based on different criteria.
 Advertisers browse and select the dataset, creating detailed personal profiles which are used to predict user behavior and interests in order to tailor specific ads that are more likely to generate clicks.

-Our cross chain data marketplace will allow users to claim a share of royalties from the data that is collected and sold.
-The purchaser of data can spend any token and the data marketplace will connvert said token to the desired token of the seller or any royaly owner.
+Our cross-chain data marketplace will allow users to claim a share of royalties from the data that is collected and sold.
+The purchaser of data can spend any token and with the use of Axelar, the data marketplace will receive the converted token to be sent to the desired chain of the seller or any royaly owner.

 ### Problem
 Users are not incentivized to participate in data collection, and hence not compensated for the data they produce, which is in turn sold and used for targeted advertisements.
 The current method of data collection and transacting is controversial due to privacy, transparency, and consent concerns.